 Following on from 4 years serving at a Crisis Hotline in America and receiving my own personal therapy, I began working and training for the Diploma in Counselling.
 Since then I have counselled at a centre for Eating disorders, taken on GP referrals as a volunteer counsellor at a Charitable Agency, worked at a Bereavement Service, as a High School Counsellor, at a hospice and in Private Practice.

 - On the register for the BACP and practice within their ethical framework

 - Accreditation from the BACP

 - Postgraduate Diploma in Counselling - The University of Manchester

 - Enhanced certificate from the Disclosure and Barring Service (CRB)

 - BUPA Registered

-- BA hons degree in Psychology and a Post Graduate Certificate in Education form the university of
+- BA hons degree in Psychology, Post Graduate Certificate in Education - The University of Nottingham

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).